-Also be aware that there are other types of taxes that could affect you and should be factored into your planning, such as the alternative minimum tax (AMT).
-Your tax advisor can help you determine if you're among the small number of taxpayers who still need to plan for the AMT after the TCJA.
+Also be aware that there are other types of taxes that could affect you and should be factored into your planning, such as the AMT.
+(See Chart 7 on page 16.)
+Your tax advisor can help you determine if you're among the small number of taxpayers who still need to plan for the AMT.
+I any ways to save tax dollars are available to parents, students and even grandparents.
+So take advantage of the deductions, credits and tax-advantaged savings opportunities available to you and your family.
+You can turn saving taxes into a family tradition!